ulanoff/jokes-app/README.md

 ## **Description**

 - A one-page app with random jokes.
-By default the user sees only the setup, but can open a panchline at the click of a button.
+By default the user sees only the setup, but can open a punchline at the click of a button.
 Also, by pressing the button with the corresponding icon, you can update the joke.

 ## **Screenshots**
 **Launch Screen:**